 Ceramic coatings can be very effective at protecting your paint and providing a lasting shine.
 Knowing how to clean ceramic coating on a car is an important but simple task.
 As convenient as it may be, don’t be tempted by a hand car wash.
-Putting the effort in to clean your ceramic coated car yourself will pay you back with an awesome shine and less swirls!
+Putting the effort in to clean your ceramic coated car yourself will pay you back with a lasting shine and less swirls.

 Follow this step-by-step instruction on how to clean a ceramic coating on a car.
 There are only a few steps to take but they are worth following properly.

 Followed correctly you can enjoy the benefits of a durable coating that requires less time and effort.

 It may seem easy but pay attention as some of the smallest details make the biggest difference.

 What you will need to maintain a ceramic coating on a car

-One of the most important aspects to maintain a swirl free shine is the quality of your tools.
+One of the most important knowing how to clean ceramic coating on a car is the quality of your tools.
 You may already some of the items listed but the small improvements can make a big difference.

-For example, a high density drying towel over a short pile towel can really help reduce swirl marks.
+For example, a high density drying towel and microfibre wash mitt will really help reduce swirl marks.

 At a minimum you will need: